LosTReaL/T-C-Translatemon/README.md

   - *Usage*:
     Required to generate chat summaries via the `/summarize` command by providing relevant conversational context.
   - *Retention & Customization*:
-    The number of stored messages is configurable by the bot owner to best suit operational needs and resource management.
-Typically, the default is set to retain the most recent 100 messages, but this value can be adjusted upward or downward.
-Regardless, this list is continually refreshed and completely cleared upon every bot restart to ensure memory efficiency and privacy.
+    The number of stored messages is configurable by the bot owner.
+This list is continually refreshed and completely cleared upon every bot restart to ensure memory efficiency and privacy.

 - **Original Text for Re-translation**
   - *What is it?*
-    Temporarily caches the original, untranslated text of a message for which a user requests re-translation using the “🔄 Try Again” button.
+    Caches the original, untranslated text of a message to support the “🔄 Try Again” button.
   - *Usage*:
-    Allows users to reattempt translation with an alternate service, by retrieving the original input rather than the previously translated result.
+    Allows users to reattempt translation with an alternate service by retrieving the original input.
   - *Retention & Deletion*:
-    This data is retained for a maximum of 24 hours, after which it is cleared automatically.
-Additionally, all such cached data is purged on bot restart.
+    This data is retained for a maximum of 24 hours and is also purged on every bot restart.

+- **Message & Translation Mappings for Edits/Deletions**
+  - *What is it?*
+    A mapping that links a user's original message ID to the bot's translation message ID.
+A reverse mapping is also stored, linking the bot's message ID back to the original user's message ID **and the original sender's User ID**.
+  - *Usage*:
+    This mapping is essential for two key features: (1) allowing the bot to find and update its translation when you edit your message, and (2) allowing the bot to identify the correct messages for deletion when the `/deltrans` command is used.
+The stored `original_user_id` is used exclusively to verify that only the original sender or a group admin can authorize a deletion.
+  - *Retention & Deletion*:
+    All mapping data is stored for a maximum of 24 hours and is also completely purged on every bot restart.

+- **Extracted Media Text for Caption Edits**
+  - *What is it?*
+    If you send a media file (image, audio, etc.) that the bot processes for text, that extracted text is cached temporarily.
+  - *Usage*:
+    This allows the bot to efficiently update the translation if you edit the media's caption.
+By caching the text from the media, the bot avoids having to download and re-process the entire file again, making caption edits fast and resource-friendly.
+  - *Retention & Deletion*:
+    This cache is also cleared after 24 hours and upon every bot restart.

 ---